gsinghjay/improved-qr-docker-2024/README.md

 ## Architecture

-The application follows the Model-View-Controller (MVC) pattern with additional service layer:
+The application follows the Model-View-Controller (MVC) pattern with additional service layer and Docker containerization:

 ```
 app/